timazateev/Challenge.LargeFileSort/README.md

 2. **Insufficient Disk Space:**
    - Ensure enough free space is available for temporary and output files.
 3. **Log File Review:**
-   - Check `sort_log.txt` for detailed information on errors or warnings.
+   - Check the generated log file for detailed information on errors or warnings.